Legal Information

 For further information please get in touch[email protected]

-By using this website you are deemed to have accepted these Terms and Conditions of use.
+By using this website you are deemed to have accepted these Terms of Use.

-Critical Software and its subsidiaries have made every possible effort to ensure the accuracy of all the information contained on this website.
-Notwithstanding our commitment to provide accurate and updated information, this website should not be considered a strict reflection of the products and services offered by Critical Software and neither does it constitute a confirmed offer to sell or a solicitation to buy any product or service.
+Critical Software and its subsidiaries have endeavoured to ensure the accuracy and reliability of all information provided on this website.
+Notwithstanding our commitment to providing accurate and up-to-date information, this website should not be considered an accurate reflection of the services offered by Critical Software, nor does it constitute a confirmed offer to sell or an invitation to purchase any service.

-All copyright, trademarks and all other intellectual property rights, including databases on the website and its content, are the property of Critical Software or authorised for its use.
-It is prohibited to copy, reproduce, re-edit, publish, broadcast or transmit any text, image, graphic, logotype, icon or software code that appears on the website for any public or private purpose, without the prior written authorisation of Critical Software.
+All copyright, trademarks and other intellectual property rights, including databases, content, structure and functionality of the website, are the exclusive property of Critical Software or are duly licensed for use.
+It is forbidden to copy, reproduce, re-edit, publish, broadcast or transmit any text, image, graphic, logo, icon or software code appearing on the website for any public or private purpose, without the prior written authorisation of Critical Software.

 For further information please get in touch[email protected]